Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

 Changes will be tested while in the PR stage and merged into the Dev releases when possible.
 We may do an experimental release if required.

+Phases do not (and very likely will not) be done within a single PR.
+They will also not have any timeframe attached to them.

 The current plan looks like this:

 * Phase 1 - Implement legacy data backend for [`PlayerProfile`](https://github.com/Slimefun/Slimefun4/blob/bbfb9734b9f549d7e82291eff041f9b666a61b63/src/main/java/io/github/thebusybiscuit/slimefun4/api/player/PlayerProfile.java).